Frequently Unresolved Asked Questions

 What is Quantrian?

-Quantrian is an art algorithm: computer programming that generates visual art according to its parameters.
-I fed it truly random numbers from live quantum fluctuations measured in a laboratory vacuum, and the code used those numbers for the thousands of tiny decisions it made to produce images inspired by various favorite modern and abstract artists.
-Numbers went in, pictures came out.
-The same algorithm has generated all 100 images in the Series 1 collection.
+At its heart, Quantrian is an art algorithm: computer programming that generates visual art according to its parameters.
+Not AI, but a custom-coded system.
+I feed it truly random numbers from live quantum fluctuations measured in a laboratory vacuum, and the code used those numbers for the thousands of tiny decisions it made to produce images inspired by various favorite modern and abstract artists.
+Numbers go in, pictures come out.
+The same algorithm generated all 100 images in the Series 1 collection. — and an updated algorithm is currently generating Series 3.

 Or...
-Quantrian is not the algorithm, but the output from Series 1: the limited collection of random generative images it produced.
+Quantrian is not the algorithm, but the output: the collections of random generative images it produces.

 Or...
-Quantrian is the process of curating the collections.
+Quantrian is the process of curating and assembling the collections.

 Or...
-Quantrian is the aesthetic of color, square, and line expressed through every image in Series 1 and Series 2.
+Quantrian is the aesthetic of color, square, and line expressed through every image in Series 1, Series 2, and Series 3.

 Or, just maybe, Quantrian is everything from the first line of code 20+ years ago to you reading this right now.